epignatelli/navix/README.md

 ## Installation
-We currently support the OSs that are supported by JAX does.
+We currently support the OSs supported by JAX.
-Please follow the [JAX installation guide](https://github.com/google/jax#installation) to install the correct version of JAX for your OS.
+You can find a description [here](https://github.com/google/jax#installation).

-You might want to follow the same guide to use your faviourite accelerator (e.g. [CPU](https://github.com/google/jax#pip-installation-cpu), [GPU](https://github.com/google/jax#pip-installation-gpu-cuda-installed-locally-harder), or [TPU](https://github.com/google/jax#pip-installation-colab-tpu) ).
+You might want to follow the same guide to install jax for your faviourite accelerator (e.g. [CPU](https://github.com/google/jax#pip-installation-cpu), [GPU](https://github.com/google/jax#pip-installation-gpu-cuda-installed-locally-harder), or [TPU](https://github.com/google/jax#pip-installation-colab-tpu) ).

-Then, install `navix` with:
+Then, install `navix` and its dependencies with:
 ```bash
 pip install navix
 ```